GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 You should create a Kubernetes cluster to where you will deploy the application to.
 There are no special needs for the cluster creation and you can follow the instructions [here](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-regional-cluster).

 ### Spinnaker Installation
-Install spinnaker on gcp using the marketplace offering available here.
-Install it on the same project as the user cluster created above.
+Install spinnaker on gcp using the marketplace offering available.
+Just access your **Marketplace** inside **Cloud Console** and search for Spinnaker.
+Install it on the same project as the user cluster created above but in a different Kubernetes cluster, dedicated to Spinnaker.

 ### Connecting GKE Cluster to Spinnaker
-Connect the User Cluster to Spinnaker and push the configurations.
+After the user cluster is created, connect it to Spinnaker and push the configurations.
 For that, in Cloud Shell:

-Connect to the cluster:
+Run the following command to get the credentials of the user cluster and store it locally:

     gcloud container clusters get-credentials <CLUSTER NAME> [--zone <ZONE> or --region <REGION>] --project <PROJECT ID>

-Go to the manage folder in cloud shell:
+Go to the Spinnaker manage folder:

     cd ~/cloudshell_open/spinnaker-for-gcp/scripts/manage

-Run the script to add a GKE account to spinnaker and fill the information requested:
+Run the script to add a GKE account to spinnaker and provide the information requested by the script:

     ./add_gke_account.sh

+It will ask for the context of the user cluster and will gather the required information to create a connection from Spinnaker to the GKE cluster.

 After providing the information requested, execute the following script to push the configurations to Spinnaker: